xlcnd/isbnlib/README.rst

    However *isbn.org*, probably by legal reasons, merges the two!
    So, according to *isbn-international.org*, '9786610326266' is not valid (because the block 978-66... has not been issued yet, however if you use ``is_isbn13('9786610326266')`` you will get ``True`` (because '9786610326266' follows the rules of an ISBN).
-But the situation is even murky.
-   Try ``meta('9786610326266')`` and you will see that this ISBN was already used!
+But the situation is even murkier, try ``meta('9786610326266')`` and you will see that this ISBN was already used!

    If possible, work with ISBNs in the isbn-13 format (since 2007, only are issued ISBNs in the isbn-13 format).
 You can always convert isbn-10 to isbn-13, but **not** the reverse.